Admission & Aid FAQs

 When will I receive my refund check?

-Refund checks are mailed or directly deposited to students’ accounts shortly after the 20 percent attendance report has been submitted by the instructors.
+Refund checks are mailed or directly deposited into students’ accounts shortly after the instructors submit the 20 percent enrollment report.
 Check your MyCCP account for the status of your refund.

 Do I have to attend my classes to get financial aid?